snoopy82481/new_template_k3s/README.md

         --from-file=age.agekey=/dev/stdin
     ```

-    📍 Variables defined in `./cluster/base/cluster-secrets.sops.yaml` and `./cluster/base/cluster-settings.yaml` will be usable anywhere in your YAML manifests under `./cluster`
+    📍 Variables defined in `./cluster/base/cluster-secrets.sops.yaml` and `./cluster/base/cluster-settings.yaml` will be usable anywhere in your YAML manifests under `./cluster` except `./cluster/base`

 4. **Verify** the `./cluster/base/cluster-secrets.sops.yaml` and `./cluster/core/cert-manager/secret.sops.yaml` files are **encrypted** with SOPS

-5. If you verified all the secrets are encrypted, you can delete the `tmpl` directory now

-6. Push you changes to git
+5. Push you changes to git

     ```sh
     git add -A